w-h-a/logic_lang/README.md

 A stack is a list of values that grows and shrinks.
 A stack-and-register programming language is a language that uses a stack of values.
 Each operation in the language operates on a register, which can be considered the current value.
 The register is not part of the stack.
 The register's value is initialized to `0`.

 Programs are supplied to the language via a string.
-Each of the operations detailed below is self-contained (i.e., operations are not operands of one another) and the syntax of the string argument is that each operation is in uppercase and separated by one whitespace.
-An object (includes arrays) in the language must use JSON syntax.
+Each of the operations detailed below is self-contained (i.e., operations are not operands of one another) and the syntax of the string input is such that each operation is in uppercase and separated by one whitespace (e.g., '5 PUSH NOT PRINT').
+An object (includes arrays) in the language must use JSON syntax (e.g., '{"K": "nonconcrete","essential":{"R": "irrational","P":"non-person"}} PUSH ["blue",2,[]] PUSH [] PRINT').

 ## Register-only Operations ##

-- 'X': Place any stringified JS value, 'X', into the register.
+- 'X': Place any "stringified" JS value, 'X', into the register.

 - 'PRINT': Prints the boolean version of the register value.
-- 'NOT': Negates the register value.
+- 'NOT': Negates the register value and returns the result to the register.

+## PUSH and POP ##

 All other operations also operate on the stack.
-The stack in mini-lang-3.js is unique in that it is initialized to include 4 arrays of length 0, which might be thought of as sub-stacks.
-The stack always includes these 4 sub-stacks.
+The stack in mini-lang-3.js is unique in that it is initialized to include _n_ arrays of length 0, which might be thought of as sub-stacks.
+The stack always includes these _n_ sub-stacks.
 Before listing out the other operations of mini-lang-3.js, it is important to point out that objects (excludes arrays) are treated specially in the language.
 There is one primitive property denoted by key 'K'.
 The K property is either 'concrete' (exclusive) or 'nonconcrete'.
 The user must specify the K property.

-## PUSH and POP ##

 - 'PUSH':
   - If a primitive value is pushed from the register, that value gets copied into every sub-stack.
 The value stays in the register.